makiisthenes/socialScanner/README.md

 <h4>Requirements</h4>
 - You do need a <strong>fast internet connection</strong> and an email address for parameter.<br>
 - Including a name can help your chances in finding a account.<br>
 - You do need Firefox Application
+- You do need to install dependancies.
+[TO DO: requirements.txt]
 <hr>
 <h4>Installation</h4>
 - git clone https://github.com/makiisthenes/socialScanner/ <br>